The Tombs Of The Workers

 The workers and artists who lived in Deir El Medina were divided into two squads, and each team used to work for eight hours a day and had the right to take two days off every eight days of working.
-Supervised by a headman, each squad used to consist of 15 to 30 individuals who worked at the same time on both sides of the tomb, digging with hammers and bronze grave digging implements.
+Supervised by a headman, each squad consisted of 15 to 30 individuals who worked simultaneously on both sides of the tomb, digging with hammers and bronze grave digging implements.

 After the preparation of the walls was completed, the artists would begin their work drawing on the walls with red ocher, and then afterward, they would make the corrections needed using black chalk.

-After the drawing is done, it would be time for the sculptures that would carve the mixture used in the first phase into bas-reliefs.
-Then it would be the turn of the decorators, who would color the bas-reliefs with different paints.
+After the drawing, it would be time for the sculptures to carve the mixture used in the first phase into bas-reliefs.
+Then, it would be the turn of the decorators, who would color the bas-reliefs with different paints.

-This means that while the diggers were still working in the innermost part of the tomb, other sections of the tomb located close to the mountains were already completed and finished by other workers.
-Following this approach, the ancient Egyptian builders and workers succeeded in constructing tombs, rather small, but they were able to complete a tomb only in a few months' time, which is very impressive.
+This means that while the diggers were still working in the innermost part of the tomb, other sections close to the mountains were already completed and finished by other workers.
+Following this approach, the ancient Egyptian builders and workers succeeded in constructing relatively small tombs.
+Still, they were able to complete a tomb in only a few months, which is very impressive.

 The Tombs of Deir El Medina

-Behind the town of Deir El Medina, situated on the slopes of the mountains, the workers and artists who once lived in the town constructed their own tombs where they were buried near their greatest achievements.
+Behind the town of Deir El Medina, situated on the slopes of the mountains, the workers and artists who once lived in the town constructed their tombs where they were buried near their most significant achievements.
 These tombs, much smaller than those of the Valley of the Kings and the Valley of the Queens, were nevertheless quite elegant.
-They consisted of a cult chapel with the entrance ornamented with a mud-brick pyramid and a burial chamber that was decorated with charming paintings.
+They consisted of a cult chapel with the entrance ornamented with a mud-brick pyramid and a burial chamber decorated with charming paintings.

 The Tombs of Inerkhau